sar_bp#

 enumerator PhaseLUTOptimization#

 Enable the phase LUT optimization.
 This feature uses a precomputed lookup table to store partial values for the reference phases used during backprojection.
 The value from the lookup table will be combined with an incremental phase calculation within a single range bin that is computed using the lower-precision intrinsic sine/cosine functions.
 This optimization will utilize a small amount of device memory as a workspace buffer.
-This optimization is typically only useful for the Mixed and FloatFloat compute types.
+This optimization is typically useful for the Mixed, FloatFloat, and TaylorFast compute types.
+It is required for FloatFloat and TaylorFast.

 struct SarBpParams#